-Again with the Cabernet Sauvignon, we did a vertical between 2015 and 2016.
-The 2015 displayed more black cherry flavors gave way to a very rounded and balanced wine.
-It had a lot of depth expressing dark fruit.
+Again, we did a vertical between 2015 and 2016 with the Cabernet Sauvignon.
+The 2015 displayed more black cherry flavors, giving way to a very rounded and balanced wine.
+It had a lot of depth, expressing dark fruit.

-The 2016 exhibited similar flavors but seemed lighter and exhibited a more pepper on the finish.
+The 2016 exhibited similar flavors but seemed lighter and exhibited more pepper on the finish.

 Switchback Ridge Petite Sirah

 Switchback Ridge calls this wine the closer.
 It is a yummy wine to end a tasting.
-The wine consists of 100% Petit Sirah with about 33% being from the old vine block.
+The wine comprises 100% Petit Sirah, with about 33% from the old vine block.
 My first thoughts were a warm blueberry pie.
 The wine exudes flavors of various berries.
-Think of blackberry, blueberry, and boysenberry compote, and you have the ripe jammy fruit of this well-balanced wine.
+Think of blackberry, blueberry, and boysenberry compote with this well-balanced wine’s ripe, jammy fruit.
 It was the perfect ending to our tasting.

 The Grand Reserve Wine Credit Card

-Getting back to the Grand Reserve World Mastercard, the wine credit card offers 5X points at over 400 wineries, wine clubs, and other Grand Reserve Partners.
-One get 3X points at any wine merchant, and 2X points per dollar spent everywhere else.
+Returning to the Grand Reserve World Mastercard, the wine credit card offers 5X points at over 400 wineries, wine clubs, and other Grand Reserve Partners.
+One gets 3X points at any wine merchant and 2X points per dollar spent elsewhere.
 You can redeem your points for wine merchandise and experiences from glasses and decanters to classes and tasting journeys.